-This was a German airborne operation, otherwise known as ‘Hohes Venn’ and part of the ‘Greif’ (iv( component of ‘Wacht am Rhein’, to disrupt the Allied rear area near Belle Croix in Belgium and to take bridges near Malmédy (15/16 December 1944).
+'Stösser' was a German airborne undertaking, otherwise known as 'Hohes Venn' and part of the 'Greif' (iv) component of 'Wacht am Rhein', into the US rear area at Bell Croix Jalhay in the High Fens area during 'Wacht am Rhein' with the object of taking crossroads of the N-68 and N-672 highways and holding them until the arrival of the 12th SS Panzerdivision 'Hitlerjugend' (15/16 December 1944).

 Both the targeted roads were main supply routes, the N-68 from Eupen and the N-672 from Verviers meeting at Belle Croix Jalhay and providing access to either Malmédy or Elsenborn.
 The operation was commanded by Oberst Freiherr Friedrich August Freiherr von der Heydte, who was allocated just eight days in which to prepare the mission.
 The majority of the paratroopers and pilots assigned to the operation were undertrained and inexperienced, and while the Kampfgruppe 'von der Heydte' occupied a position at Porfays in the forest to the east of the N-68 and conducted some local skirmishes against small US convoys, even taking a few men prisoner, the undertaking was a failure.